GervinFung/ts-add-js-extension/README.md

 `Why do I build this?`

 Initially I wrote it only for myself because I don't like to have `.js` in my typescript import statement if I were to compile my typescript project to ESNext Module, it just feels weird although it works.
 Another option is to compile it to CommonJS Module, but I don't want to.
 Besides, it's good to learn something new as this is done with the help of AST :).
-Thus I can use this package for my typescript projects
+Thus I can use this package for my TypeScript or JavaScript projects

 `How do I raise an issue?`